simeonipietro/memscademy.com/_posts/2016-08-27- Euler Benroulli Made Easy 1.md

 feature_image: "https://picsum.photos/2560/600?image=872"
 ---

 Most of the time, MEMS structures can be decomposed in a set of beams connected with each other.
-Since it's a fundamental component of several anchor schemes it useful to study how an individual beam deforms when an external load is applied to it.
+Since it is a fundamental component of several anchor schemes, it useful to study how an individual beam deforms when an external load is applied to it.

 Euler-Bernoulli beam theory offers a way to simply obtain a deformation shape for a given load + boundary conditions.
 The deformation shape is a function **w(x)** that tells you how much lateral displacement the beam experiences at any point **x** along its length.